-Being an esthetician - a skin care professional - can be a rewarding and lucrative way to make a living, usually at a day spa, resort spa, or medical spa.
-The esthetician's core skills are giving facials, body treatments and performing waxing.
+Being an esthetician, a skin care professional, can be a rewarding and lucrative way to make a living, usually at a day spa, resort spa, or medical spa.
+The esthetician's core skills are giving facials, body treatments, and performing waxing.
 More advanced skills include working with machines like IPL and lasers to rejuvenate the skin and permanently remove hair.
 You are also expected to sell skin care products to clients, which can help raise your income through commission.

-An esthetics license can also give you a good foundation for other career opportunities, like make-up artist, salesperson, manufacturer's rep, beauty writer/blogger, or public relations rep specializing in beauty lines.
+An esthetics license can also give you a good foundation for other career opportunities, like a make-up artist, salesperson, manufacturer's rep, beauty writer/blogger, or public relations rep specializing in beauty lines.
 But don't expect to get your license and be hired based on that.
 You are developing expertise and credentials an add-on to OTHER skills and work experience you already possess.

 Esthetics school is an investment of time, energy and money.
 Requirements vary from state to state, but the majority of states require that you complete 600 to 1,000 hours of training.
 Full-time school can take four to six months to complete, and part-time school can take up to 9 to 12 months.
-The main purpose of esthetics school is to get you ready to pass the state licensing exam.
+The primary purpose of esthetics school is to get you ready to pass the state licensing exam.
 They also teach basic skills that you will need to perfect through experience and sometimes additional classes.

 The Market Realities of Being An Esthetician

 Once you have passed the state exam, what are the market realities?
 While spas are growing, there is much less demand for estheticians than massage therapists.
-Since spas hire fewer estheticians overallI, it can be hard to get that first job.
+Since spas hire fewer estheticians overall, it can be hard to get that first job.

 Also, many massage therapists are going back to school to get their esthetics license so they can give both facials and massage.
 This trend toward dual-licensing has made it even more difficult for estheticians to find full-time work in spas.
 Resort and hotel spas are offering expensive services, so they will prefer to hire estheticians with a few years experience.
 These are also highly coveted jobs, so the turnover is not usually high.